Nebrethar/Docs-Diversity-Inclusion-Badging/Event/Criteria-per-Category/Speaker-Demographics.md

 Metric Question: How well does the speaker lineup for the event represent a diverse set of demographics and can be improved in the future?

 ## Questions

+  * What is the total number of registered speakers at the event?

   * Which nations are represented by the speakers at your event, and how many speakers are from each nation listed?

   * How many speakers identify with a disability?